ecamp/ecamp3/CONTRIBUTING.md

 - [x] Do all changed files contain some important changes (as opposed to e.g. only whitespace changes)?
 - [x] Is the fork up-to-date with the central repository and can your changes be merged automatically?
 - [x] Did the GitHub Actions CI build run through without test failures?

+## Database

+### Using Dev-Data for Local Development
+For ease of development and to ensure consistency across local environments, we provide a predefined dataset known as 'Dev-Data'.
+This dataset is tailored to streamline the testing process and ensure that features, including edge cases, are effectively covered.

+### Recommended Test User
+To begin with, utilize the `test@example.com / test` user credentials.
+This user has been populated with a comprehensive set of camps that should suffice for testing most features and scenarios.

+### Feedback on Dev-Data
+We constantly strive to improve our 'Dev-Data'.
+If you identify gaps or believe there's an additional scenario it should cover, please open an issue to let us know.

+### Documentation
+For a deeper understanding of 'Dev-Data', you can refer to its dedicated [README](./api/migrations/dev-data/README.md).

+### Consistent Testing Across Environments
+'Dev-Data' is replicated across all development environments.
+We encourage its use for consistent testing.
+When reporting an issue or bug, consider referencing a specific example from 'Dev-Data'.
+Since the data, including IDs, remains consistent, it allows everyone to easily replicate and understand the behavior you're highlighting.

+## Discussions
+We understand that setting up a development environment can sometimes be tricky, especially with varying systems and configurations.
+If you encounter any issues or roadblocks during the setup process, please don't hesitate to open a Discussion on GitHub.
+Our core team is more than happy to assist you.
+In fact, we encourage it!
+Your feedback not only helps us improve the setup process for everyone, but it also ensures that any potential issues are addressed promptly.
+And remember,
+it's not just limited to setup concerns—feel free to initiate discussions about anything else you might come across.
+We're here to help and collaborate!

 ## Deutsch